The most iconic Tomorrowland sets of all time

 Last year’s ‘Story of Planaxis‘ also marked a huge moment in the legacy of psy-trance as the sub-genre was welcomed to the mainstage in the form of Israeli duo Vini Vici (aka Aviram Saharai & Matan Kadosh).
 Dropping their Armin van Buuren & ALOK collaboration ‘United‘, the duo also worked in selections from the likes of Tiësto, Avicii, Otto Knows, Queen, The Verve, and Daft Punk, in what was truly one of the most brilliantly eclectic sets of all time.

 2018 – Alesso

 Swedish prog-prince Alesso faced intense backlash following the first weekend of Tomorrowland last year, when his mainstage set was largely criticised by many sectors of the dance music industry.
 Bringing Bad Bunny on stage alongside him, Alesso’s performance featured heavy sections of latin music as he dropped tracks from Cardi B and J Balvin.
 But just one week later, Alesso returned with a bang!
-Marking a return to his prog roots, the Swede stunned the crowd in the Freedom Stage with two hours of pure progressive perfection, including a special tribute to the recently deceased legend, Avicii.
+Marking a return to his prog roots, the Swede stunned the crowd in the Freedom Stage with two hours of pure progressive perfection.

-With Tomorrowland 2019 taking place this month, who are you most excited to see at this year’s 15th anniversary edition?
+With Tomorrowland 2020 taking place next summer, who do you want to see at the 16th anniversary edition?
 Let us know on our Facebook, Twitter, and Instagram!